mrmarcofont/building_AI_project/README.md

 Our data represent our history, our tastes related to emotions, actions and relationships.
 We could learn a lot if we could be helped in analysing the connections between data and our lacks.
 Imagine what it could represent for people in poorest places in the world.
 There could be adolescents with a background of nothing that could be helped to learn something important for that specific place or for that historical moment and then for a possible future there or elsewhere.

-The leitmotive of the project find his pillars into the concept of a Human-centered AI oriented to
-1) satisfy the needs of less advantaged people;
-2) allow them to use free and really usefull resource;
-3) create a value for society;
-4) contribute to a better world.
+The leitmotive of the project find his pillars into the concept of a Human-centered AI oriented to satisfy the needs of less advantaged people, to allow them to use free and really usefull resources, to create a value for society and to contribute to a better world.

 This must be seen in the context of a background scenario of ethical AI based on the principles of fairness (no discrimination), accountability (everyone have to follow clear rules and have rights and responsibilities), and transparency (people must understand the meaning, the aims and how it works).